kbull136/asg-02-instructions/milestone-03.md

 - [ ] If the validation passes and the user's email is not present in the Users table, a new record is created in the Users table, the user is logged in (using a PHP session), and redirected to their Profile page.

 - [ ] Passwords are saved using a bcrypt hash with a cost value of 12.

 ---

+### The Country List/Filter Requirements

+_Since the country list/filter requirements are the same for both the Country and City pages, it made sense to pull these out into one section._

+- [ ] A well-presented, alphabetically-sorted list of all countries from your [countries API](#the-countries-api) is visible on the Country and City pages.
+This list is populated via JS (see assignment 1), not PHP.

+- [ ] Each country in the country list hyperlinks back to the Country page with a query string parameter indicating the country to display.

+  > _for example the link to Canada would need to go to `single-country.php?iso=ca`_

+- [ ] Caching of the list of countries occurs to local storage occurs, just like it did in assignment 1.

+- [ ] All filtering behaviour from assignment 1 is present and is done solely through JS.

+- [ ] Filters are well-presented.

+  > _this is my way of saying "improve the presentation of the filters as compared to assignment 1_

+---